JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charger Functional Test.md

   - The test monitors fault signals throughout the test duration
   - If DUT Test State Signal value goes to 7, the DUT has faults and the test fails immediately
   - After test timeout, the test analyzes logged CAN data to verify:
-    1. PFC Regulation: PFC Power Good signal transitions from 0→1 after Enable PFC becomes 1
+    1. PFC Regulation: PFC Power Good signal transitions from 1→0 after Enable PFC becomes 1 (PFC is regulating when signal is 0)
     2. PCMC Success: PCMC signal value is 1 (Peak Current Mode Control successful)
     3. Output Current Regulation: Average output current measured from CAN for the last 1s is within tolerance of the Output Test Current value